US looks to decarbonize aluminium industry, spurred by policy and demand

 The US aluminium industry produced 2,462,053 tonnes of carbon dioxide in 2022, according to the United States Environmental Protection Agency (EPA) website.

-The energy-intensive aluminium industry has also been idling or curtailing its smelters due to the surging energy costs, with the curtailing of the Missouri-based Magnitude 7 smelter leaving only four primary aluminium smelters in the country.
+The energy-intensive aluminium industry has also been idling or curtailing its smelters due to surging energy costs, with the curtailing of the Missouri-based Magnitude 7 smelter leaving only four primary aluminium smelters in the country.

-Of the currently operational four smelters, only one, Alcoa’s Massena smelter in upstate New York is powered by renewable hydropower.
+Of the currently operational four smelters, only one, Alcoa’s Massena smelter in upstate New York, is powered by renewable hydropower.

-By using hydro-powered electricity and innovative technologies, Canadian aluminium producers have the lowest carbon footprint in the world when compared to other larger producers, according to Government of Canada.
+Scope 2 emissions are significantly lower for the Canadian aluminium industry.
+By using hydro-powered electricity and innovative technologies, Canadian aluminium producers have the lowest carbon footprint in the world compared with other, larger producers, according to government of Canada.

-The US imported 1,667,274,902 kilograms, or 74.25% of its total unwrought, unalloyed aluminium imports from Canada in 2023, according to data from the United States International Trade Commission.
+The US imported 1,667,274,902 kilograms, or 74.25% of its total unwrought, unalloyed aluminium imports, from Canada in 2023, according to data from the United States International Trade Commission.

 Scope 3 – scrap